-Even with the Free Plan it works for my need.
-I had all the static assets to serve from Incapsula CDN (Content Delivery Network) first and this pretty much eliminates all the delay of waiting for the dyno to wake up.
-For media, I hosted it on Cloudinary that has its own CDN.
-I migrated all my previous projects to Heroku, unsubscribe from previous hosting and been really happy with the progress.
+Even with the Free Plan, Heroku met my needs.
+I served all my static assets from the Incapsula CDN (Content Delivery Network), which eliminated delays caused by waiting for the dyno to wake up.
+For media, I used Cloudinary, which had its own CDN.
+I migrated all my previous projects to Heroku, unsubscribed from previous hosting services, and found great satisfaction in the progress.

-To implant SSL certificate for HTTPS, I had no option but to sign up for $7/month Hobby Plan.
-For my basic requirement and not to mention currency exchange in my country (MYR), this is definitely not something I find worth to spend.
-After all, I didn’t have any plan to attract a lot of traffic or to monetize this blog.
-It stays a hobby and experimental web app for me to play with.
+To implement an SSL certificate for HTTPS, I had no choice but to sign up for the $7/month Hobby Plan.
+Considering my basic requirements and the currency exchange rate in my country (MYR), it didn’t seem like a worthwhile investment.
+After all, I didn’t have plans to attract heavy traffic or monetize my blog.
+It remained a hobby and experimental web app for me to play around with.

 Firebase to the rescue

-After a week of searching, the only reasonable replacement to move over from Heroku as cloud hosting for my blog is Firebase.
+After a week of searching, Firebase emerged as the only reasonable replacement that met all my criteria for hosting my blog in the cloud.

-Based on nothing but official documentation and hosting behavior guide, I started to work on migrating to Firebase.
-First, I made a copy of Heroku working folder, rewrite the Gemfile to remove Heroku specific gems and porting over rack’s config.ru to firebase.json as close as possible.
-Then I run through firebase serve to verify if the json is working properly as it should be.
+Armed with nothing but official documentation and the hosting behavior guide, I embarked on the process of migrating to Firebase.
+First, I made a copy of the Heroku working folder, modified the Gemfile to remove Heroku-specific gems, and ported over the rack’s config.ru to firebase.json as closely as possible.
+Then, I ran “firebase serve” to verify if the JSON was functioning properly.

-It took few hours before my blog is ready due to SSL certificate is being provision by Firebase.
-Until then, a nice invalid certificate warning become the centerpiece of my blog.
+It took a few hours for my blog to be fully ready as Firebase provisioned the SSL certificate.
+During that time, an invalid certificate warning served as the centerpiece of my blog.

 Some of this commit took place when I was sitting at the beach, enjoying the day.